About my practice

 Talk therapy, somatic therapy and bodywork rooted in remembrance of our innate wholeness

 I'm Vanessa Deverell, a Registered Clinical Counsellor, somatic therapist, and craniosacral therapist in Nelson, BC.
-I work with individual adults (19+) who are ready to create lasting positive change through integrated approaches that honour both body and mind—whether through counselling, craniosacral therapy, or a combination of both.
+I work with individual adults (19+) seeking lasting change through approaches that honour both body and mind—whether through counselling, craniosacral therapy, or a combination of both.

 Somatic Experiencing® principles guide how we work with your nervous system.
 Rather than diving straight into overwhelming material, we learn to track sensations, impulses, and body states with curiosity.
 We work at the edge of your capacity—close enough to feel something shift, but not so far that you become flooded.
 This creates the conditions for your nervous system to complete responses it couldn't finish during difficult experiences, releasing stored survival energy without retraumatization.